yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-24-OMSCS-Plan.md

   background: witewall_3.png
 ---

 Last year I accepted in Georgia Tech's Online Version on MS called OMSCS.
-OMSCS provides 4 specialization.
+OMSCS provides 4 specializations.
 I plan to take the Machine Learning Specialization and following is the plan of courses I intend to take in this program.
-For Machine Learning Specialization, I need to complete 15 credits worth of cources in the Machine Learning Domain.
+For Machine Learning Specialization, I need to complete 15 credits worth of courses in the Machine Learning Domain.

-There are 2 core courses availabe in OMSCS.
+There are 2 core courses available in OMSCS.
 (6 Credits) :

 - CS 7641 Machine Learning
 - CS 6515 Introduction to Graduate Algorithms.